alexbrombal/selenium-sauce/README.md

 - `httpServer:` - Options for [HttpServer](#httpserver).
 These options are passed directly into `httpserver.createServer()`.

-  - `port` - *Non-standard option:* passed into HttpServer's `listen` function as the port on which to listen.
+  - `port:` - *Non-standard option:* passed into HttpServer's `listen` function as the port on which to listen.

 - `sauceLabs:` - Options for [SauceLabs](#saucelabs).
 These options are passed directly into the `SauceLabs()` constructor.

 - `sauceConnect:` - Options for [Sauce Connect Launcher](#sauce-connect-launcher).
 These options are passed directly into the `SauceConnectLauncher()` constructor.

+  - `disable:` - *Non-standard option:* disables Sauce Connect Launcher from starting, even if credentials are provided.

 - `selenium:` - Options for [Selenium Standalone](#selenium-standalone).